THEWHITEBOY503/ConnerBot/Levels/README.md

 *We will be using Microsoft SQL for linux here.
 Feel free to use whatever SQL server you want*

 **For Microsoft SQL, you NEED 64-bit Ubuntu Linux.**
+You can NOT use the Ubuntu Windows subsystem, Microsoft SQL will not run.

 To install mSQL for Linux:
 ```